-- How much has the global temperature risen in the last century?
+- How much has the global temperature risen in the last few decades?

 - What is the greenhouse effect?

-- Which greenhouse gases are at their highest levels in history?
-When was the last time they were as high?
+- What gases have been recorded at their highest levels in history?

 - What do researchers predict will happen?

-- What have been the temperature trends in the past 1500 years?
+- What have been the temperatures trends in the past 2000 years?

-- How is the rise in temperatures in the past two decades different from the rise since of the past 1500 years?
+- How is the rise in temperatures since the late 19th century different from the rise since the end of the Pleistocene?